Legrandin/pycryptodome/Doc/pycrypt.rst

 of the issues related to random number generation.

-The \module{randpool} module implements a strong random number generator in the \class{RandomPool} class.
+The \module{randpool} module implements a strong random number generator in the ``RandomPool} class.
 The internal state consists of a string of random data, which is returned as callers request it.
 The class keeps track of the number of bits of entropy left, and provides a function to add new random data; this data can be obtained in various ways, such as